What is public cloud storage?

 How a company connects with its public cloud storage service may also be an issue.
-Most public cloud storage services support a variety of access methods with access via the Internet generally the least expensive.
+Most public cloud storage services support a variety of access methods with the internet generally the least expensive.
 But if a company requires faster or more secure access, the alternatives range from VPNs to several classes of leased lines or private lines.
 The cost of leased line access may be considerable.

-The earliest uses of public cloud storage were generally for data protection—routine daily data backups for operational recoveries and disaster recovery.
+The earliest uses of public cloud storage were generally for data protection -- routine daily data backups for operational recoveries and disaster recovery.
 Using public cloud storage for data protection can yield substantial savings over having to maintain a remote facility for use as a secondary data repository.
 This represents a very economical use of public cloud storage for data protection as well as archiving email and static non-core application data.

 Another early application of public cloud storage was for archival data.
 Companies tend to retain large amounts of data that is rarely accessed.
 Keeping this data in the data center can require maintaining high-capacity storage systems, which can be very expensive, especially for data that is not being actively used.
-Cloud storage can be an ideal solution as it affords ample capacity at a relatively reasonable cost.
+Cloud storage can be ideal as it affords ample capacity at a relatively reasonable cost.